 If you do not book the meeting within the deadline, you will be deregistered as unemployed at jobnet.dk.
 You cannot receive unemployment benefits for those days you have been deregistered, so in that case you must register again as soon as possible.
 You can of course always call us if you are having problems booking a meeting.

-You can also book a career meeting when you require this.
-You can book a meeting by logging onto aka.dk.
+You can also book a career meeting - just log onto aka.dk.
 This is also where you can book workshops and events.

 You must notify your job centre at jobnet.dk if you are sick or planning a holiday.
 You do not need to inform us because we are automatically informed by the job centre.